NATO, Submarines and Looking Back on Tragedy

 We were the first to have successful nuclear reactors.

-It's what the United States did best and which most effectively created deterrence during the Cold War because our submarines had the accumulated firepower to destroy entire nations, a single submarine.
+it's not just submarines, it's what the United States did best and which most effectively created deterrence in the Cold War because our submarines had the accumulated firepower to destroy entire nations, a single submarine.

 Do you think